 In my baseline model, each player can only erase his signal in period t by the end of period t but cannot do so after period t.
 All my results are robust when players can also erase his period-t signal after period t.
-My baseline model also assumes that players incur no cost to erase signals.
-My results are robust when they incur an additive cost of erasing signals, as long as that cost is small enough.
+My results also extend to the case in which in each period, each player chooses a subset of all the signals that he has generated and shows this subset to his current partners before observing the subset of signals presented by his current-period partners.